2024–25 Western Athletic Conference women's basketball season: Coaches

-Post season
+Postseason

 WAC tournament

 The WAC tournament was held in March 2025 with all nine teams competing for the automatic bid to the 2025 NCAA Division I men's basketball tournament.
 The opening round was held at Burns Arena in St. George, Utah with the remaining rounds at the Orleans Arena in the Las Vegas-area community of Paradise, Nevada.
 Grand Canyon won the tournament by defeating UT Arlington 65–62 in the championship game.